Human emotion and the markets

 We will start with emotion in the markets.

-I often talk about human emotions in regard to the financial markets, and what a significant role they play.
+I often talk about human emotions in regards to the financial markets, and what a significant role they play.

 Chart patterns as they exist are not some fanciful imaginings of the technical analyst--they actually represent the human feelings of fear, greed and indecision.

 Trends also incorporate these sentiments as they evolve.

 Technical analysis is basically the analysis of human mass psychology.
 The world around us is constantly changing but the one thing that doesn't change is human nature.

 Understanding human behaviour is a key to understanding the financial markets.

 Chart patterns, apart from reflecting human emotion, will also reflect what is actually going on.